 2. What is the Weakest Cybersecurity Link in Our Organization?

-Hollywood movies and other popular entertainment make it seem that most cyberattacks happen because highly skilled hackers set their sights on a large enterprise storing heaps of valuable data before exploiting an undiscovered vulnerability using sophisticated hacking techniques.
+Hollywood movies make it seem like most cyberattacks happen because highly skilled hackers set their sights on a large enterprise.
+One that stores heaps of valuable data before exploiting an undiscovered vulnerability using sophisticated hacking techniques.

 Cybersecurity Essentials for Small Businesses eBook icon